Which European Airlines Allow Dogs in the Cabin in 2023?

 A Danish carrier that flies to a number of European airports from multiple airports across Denmark, DAT (formerly known as Danish Air Transport) permits the carriage of pets both in the cabin and the hold.

-For pets flying in the cabin, as soft bag, preferably a “Sherpa bag”, is required, with a weight limit of 8kg, including both the pet and bag.
+For pets flying in the cabin, a soft bag, preferably a “Sherpa bag”, is required, subject to the standard carry-on size limits.
+A weight limit of 8kg applies, including both the pet and bag.
 An advance booking is required with a charge of 200 DKK applying.

 Click here for more information and here for the list of fees.